Russell Goldsmith is chairman of both City National Bank and RBC Wealth Management in the United States.

 When Mr. Goldsmith became City National’s Chairman and CEO in 1995, the company had $3 billion in assets, 1,300 colleagues and 16 offices in Southern California.
 Today, it has $87 billion in assets, 5,500 colleagues and 75 offices in seven states, including California and New York, as well as the District of Columbia.
 In February 2019, after more than 23 years as CEO, Mr. Goldsmith turned over the CEO role to Kelly Coffey, who reports to him, but he remains as the chairman.

-In November 2015, when City National was acquired by the Royal Bank of Canada, Mr. Goldsmith also became chairman of RBC U.S. Wealth Management, a nationwide business that today has more than $500 billion in assets and serves nearly 320,000 households through more than 2,000 financial advisors in 42 states and Washington, D.C.
+In November 2015, when City National was acquired by the Royal Bank of Canada, Mr. Goldsmith also became chairman of RBC U.S. Wealth Management, a nationwide business that today has $528 billion in assets and serves nearly 320,000 households through more than 2,000 financial advisors in 42 states and Washington, D.C.
 Since the merger, Mr. Goldsmith has also chaired the executive committee of RBC’s Intermediate Holding Company in the United States.

 From 2008 through 2011, Mr. Goldsmith represented the Twelfth Federal Reserve District on the Federal Reserve Board’s 12-member Federal Advisory Council and served as its vice president for two years.